os-climate/sostrades-dev-tools/docs/source/developer_manual.md

 ![study test](images/study_script_test.png)

 5. You can visualize the post processings of your usecase.
 A dedicated factory (PostprocessingFactory) manages post-processing functionalities within the SoSTrades platform.
-Users have the option to preview all post-processings created for their usecase (in all the wrapp of the associated process but also at a given node, see how to create-postprocessing for mroe details) with these commands :
+Users have the option to preview all post-processings created for their usecase (in all the wrapper of the associated process but also at a given node, see how to create-postprocessing for mroe details) with these commands :

 ![study test](images/study_script_post_proc.png)